memN0ps/memN0ps.github.io/_posts/2020-10-12-Stack-Based-Buffer-Overflows-DEP-Part-4.md

 We will be using VirtualProtect().

-The process chaining together these gadgets (machine language code) can still be very complicated.
-But, thanks to the authors of MONA, it makes it easier.
+The process of chaining together these gadgets (machine language code) can still be very complicated.
+But, thanks to the authors of Mona, it makes this a lot easier.